-- 5.1.1 From the 2021/22 Academic Year, the GLA will fund new projects through the Good Work for All Fund.
+- 5.1.1 From the 2021-22 academic year, the GLA funded new projects through the Good Work for All Fund.
 To ensure continuity of provision, a small number of independent training providers were also awarded an allocation outside of this process to deliver NSF eligible provision. - 5.1.2 Providers will need to comply with the GLA AEB Funding and Performance and Management Rules for Grant-funded providers.
-However, providers will be paid in arrears based on actual levels of delivery. - 5.1.3 Grant agreements will include delivery targets to be delivered over the course of the agreement.
+However, providers are paid in arrears based on actual levels of delivery. - 5.1.3 Grant agreements include delivery targets to be delivered over the course of the agreement.
 Provider managers will monitor performance of providers against their delivery targets.
 Grant allocation values can be reduced or terminated if the GLA considers provider performance to be unsatisfactory.
 The GLA may invite growth requests if provider performance is considered to be - 5.1.4 Other contract management approaches relating to AEB grant-funded provision described in Sections 6.3 and 6.4 also apply to this provision.